Qupkiii/BeWell/README.md

 - gp and psychaitrist interaction through app
 - the app can recognize the need for psy. visit
-- booking as well, or integrating a booking app -supports the clinician to diagnose of depression (more data of the patient is avaiable on day to day basis) -involves the relatives/friends/family in the treatment -gives tips/educational material both to the patient and to the supporting relatives
+- booking as well, or integrating a booking app
+- supports the clinician to diagnose of depression (more data of the patient is avaiable on day to day basis)
+- involves the relatives/friends/family in the treatment
+- gives tips/educational material both to the patient and to the supporting relatives